 Korean is not a difficult language to learn

-This Isn’t as difficult and complicated as you think.
-Since it is unrelated to European languages like English, French, German or Spanish or Indian languages, it looks difficult for Indians.
+It Isn’t as tricky and complicated as you think.
+Since it is unrelated to European languages like English, French, German, or Spanish or Indian languages, it looks difficult for Indians.
 The alphabets hangeul (한글), grammar, verbs, and pronunciation is incredibly simple and very straightforward.

-Like any other language, One needs to practice lots of listening, reading and of course speaking.
-It is not difficult If you were probably thinking the difficulty level was the main reason not to learn.
+Like any other language, One needs to practice lots of listening, reading, and of course, speaking.
+It is not difficult If you probably thought the difficulty level was the main reason not to learn.

 How long does it take to learn Korean?
-Armed with the right language learning techniques, methods, materials, and motivation, one can master and can pass Korean Language proficiency test in India i.e. TOPIK Intermediate level 4 or Advanced Level 5 in 3 years and not several years or decade as many believe.
+If you’re armed with the right language learning techniques, methods, materials, and motivation.
+You can pass the Korean Language proficiency test in India, i.e., TOPIK Intermediate level 4 or Advanced Level 5 in 3 years.
+And not several years or decades as many believe.
 Read more about TOPIK Exam in India and Korean Courses in Delhi.